Bernardini (horse): Notable progeny

 Bernardini's success as a sire has attracted many top broodmares and racemares.
 On January 26, 2011, Jerry Moss and his wife Ann announced that Bernardini would be the first mate of the 2010 Horse of the Year when Zenyatta was booked to him later that season.
 She foaled a colt, Cozmic One, in March 2012.
 He has been a disappointment on the track, finishing badly in both of his starts.
 Zenyatta's dam and 2008 Kentucky Broodmare of the Year Vertigineux produced a debut-winning Bernardini filly named Eblouissante in 2009.

 Visiting Bernardini in 2012 were 2009 Horse of the Year and American Champion Three-Year-Old Filly Rachel Alexandra and 2010 American Champion Three-Year-Old Filly Blind Luck.
 The 2013 filly produced by Rachel Alexandra, Rachel's Valentina, is a Grade I stakes winner and was runner-up to American Champion Two-Year-Old Filly Songbird, and widely considered the second-best two-year old of either gender in 2015.

+Bernardini has been especially strong as a broodmare sire; in May 2021, he became the fastest ever to reach 50 stakes winners as a broodmare sire, with 29 of those being graded stakes winners.
+Both the 2025 Kentucky Derby winner Sovereignty and the 2026 Kentucky Derby winner Golden Tempo had Bernardini as their damsire.

 Bernardini was euthanized on July 30, 2021, after complications from laminitis.
 He was 18.